Skip to main content

 How Can Parents Help a Child With Social Challenges?

-Support your child's social development through role-playing social situations, arranging low-pressure playdates, teaching specific friendship skills, validating their feelings, and sharing stories about characters navigating similar challenges.
-Avoid forcing interactions — build confidence gradually.
+Help your child's social development by role-playing social situations at home, setting up low-pressure playdates, teaching specific friendship skills, validating how they feel, and reading stories about characters who face similar challenges.
+Don't force interactions—build confidence one small step at a time.

-You don't need to engineer a social life for your child—but you can create conditions where social confidence grows.
-These research-informed strategies help children practice the skills of belonging.
+You don't need to engineer your child's social life—but you can set up conditions where social confidence actually grows.
+These research-backed strategies help kids practice the skills of belonging.

 1